 The emphasis is on promoting health, safety and independence, and alleviating poverty, hardship, vulnerability and isolation.
 We have a tradition of filling gaps to meet identified needs, then stepping back when others enter the field.
 An example is the first official Meals-On-Wheels scheme in which we were involved together with the Red Cross.
 We also opened the first rest home in Christchurch.

 Age Concern Canterbury’s services are successful because they are flexible and can readily respond to both the varied and specific needs of our clients.
-Our 20 paid staff involve people working directly with older people, their families or carers.
-Two registered nurses and two social workers operate a community health service.
-A staff member offers earthquake support and a further team of nine provide support for older people living in the community by providing visitors, social outings, information and a range of home support services including tradesmen, handymen, gardeners and home help.
+Our 22 paid staff involve people working directly with older people, their families or carers throughout greater Canterbury and the West Coast.
+Our Community Health Team includes registered nurses and social workers who respond to instances of Elder Abuse and other concerns by offering support, advice and advocacy.
+Our other services support older people living in the community by providing visitors, social outings, information and a range of home support services including tradesmen, handymen, gardeners and home help.
 This last service, which started twenty-five years ago, co-ordinates 600 people providing their services at a reasonable rate.
-We also have a projects co-ordinator who facilitates relevant education programmes for older people in the community.
+We also offer Staying Safe refresher courses for older drivers and a falls prevention exercise class called Steady as You Go.

 We are fortunate in having generous community support and a wealth of volunteers also working directly with older people, giving regular time to help others.
 We have over 280 volunteers who drive and host minibuses, visit lonely people in their homes, help on our reception desk and update the information on our databases.
 We are funded by the community and our services depend on such support continuing by way of memberships, grants, donations and legacies.